A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

 Computed dimensionless particle deposition velocities are compared with the benchmark experimental measurements (see~\cite{Liu1974}), the empirical curve-fit of \citeauthor{McCoy1977}\cite{McCoy1977} and the deposition velocities predicted by the standard $k-\epsilon$ model in FIG.~\ref{fig:comparison_vplus0}.
 We have also included for comparison the results from \citeauthor{Guingo2008a}\cite{Guingo2008a}, who developed a sophisticated stochastic model to account for the geometrical structures in turbulent boundary layers and which like the current model accounts for the influence of sweeping and ejection events.
 It can be observed that very good agreement exists between the present computed results and experimental data in the range of $St>5$.
 For $St<5$, the stochastic quadrant model gives an under-prediction of the deposition rates.
-These are also features of the stochastic model of \citeauthor{Guingo2008a}\cite{Guingo2008a} who predicted less deposition than obtained in this study.
-This under-prediction in both our model and that of Guingo and Minier may be directly attributable to the effects of ejection events on particle transport, causing particles to migrate away from the wall region and leading to an over predicted decrease in their deposition rate.
+These are also features of the stochastic model of \citeauthor{Guingo2008a}\cite{Guingo2008a} (G\&M) which predicts significantly less deposition than obtained in this study throughout the entire range of $St$.